How to live to 100 years old? There might not be a one-fits-all way, but we put together 5 tips that will help you prolong your life.

 In fact, UV rays are necessary for the body to synthesize vitamin D — a critical fat-soluble vitamin that plays a role in several body functions like bone development and maintenance, mineral balance, insulin secretion, immune system modulation, blood pressure regulation, and mood control.

 It’s important to remember that getting adequate amounts of vitamin D doesn’t mean laying out in the sun unprotected for the entire day.
-Check out this article to see how you can get your levels up to snuff.

 2. Go paleo / primal